ShrestHitz/Personal-portfolio-html-code/README.md

 About Me: A brief introduction with my educational background and interests.
 Skills: A visual representation of my technical skills and tools I’m proficient in.
-Contact: An integrated contact form and links to my social profiles (e.g., GitHub, LinkedIn).
+Contact:  links to my social profiles.